sellep/terrap/README.md

  ## Daemon
  There are several ways to start the terra daemon.
  ###### Synchronous
+ It is recommended to use the asynchronous approach.
  `sudo terra schedule` will print logs to the current terminal
  `sudo terra schedule logfile` will print logs to the terra log file (/var/log/terra)
  ###### Asynchronous